 As there are no referral triggers for the proposed development, no State Development Assessment Provisions (SDAP) apply to the proposal.

 5.3 Local Authority Assessment Benchmarks

-This application is to be assessed against the relevant codes contained in the Douglas Shire Planning Scheme 2018 Version 1.0.
-The assessment benchmarks applicable under Douglas Shire Planning Scheme are addressed below.
+The application is to be assessed against the Douglas Shire Planning Scheme 2018 Version 1.0.
+The assessment benchmarks applicable under the Planning Scheme are addressed below.